zkemail/docusaurus/docs/zk-email-sdk/creating-a-new-pattern.md

 This guide will walk you through the step-by-step process of creating a new pattern using [ZK Email Registry](https://sdk.prove.email/).

+If you face any challenge creating new Patterns, you can ask our GPT questions about creating new patterns: [GPT Link](https://chatgpt.com/g/g-wNBWHHSPV-zk-email-fields-to-extract-generator)

 ### Submitting a new Pattern&#x20;

 <details>